thoni56/dokuwiki2wikijs/README.md

 ### Folder page files

-Dokuwiki have multiple ways to find the page to show for a folder
+Dokuwiki have multiple ways to find the page to show for a folder "node":

 - page with the same name as the folder ('folder.txt' in the same directory as 'folder')
 - 'start.txt' in the folder ('folder/start.txt')